 Moon Trees are trees that grew from the five hundred seeds taken into space on the Apollo 14 mission by Stuart Roosa who piloted the command module.
 Roosa had taken five small canisters filled with the seeds from five different trees: Loblolly Pine, Sycamore, Sweetgum, Redwood, and Douglas Fir.
 While Alan Shepard and Edgar Mitchell walked on the moon, Roosa and the seeds orbited the moon.

-While in space the canisters broke open and the experiment was deemed unsuccessful.
+During the decontamination process, the canisters broke open and the experiment was deemed unsuccessful.
 Note: I’m not one hundred percent sure what the experiment was that Roosa was a part of.
 It appears that the experiment was to see if the seeds would germinate once they returned from space.
 If this was the case, then the broken canister should not have made a difference in the experiment.
-Another thought about the seeds being sent into space?L this was nothing more than a publicity stunt by the National Forest Service.
-Roosa had worked with them in his years as a smoke jumper.

 Upon return, the seeds were taken to National Forest Service stations in Gulfport, Mississippi and Placerville, California.
 The seeds where planted and most of the seeds sprouted.
 In 1976 the trees were given away as a part of the bicentennial of the United States.
 The first was planted at Washington Square, Philadelphia in May 1975.
 Note: This tree no longer stands, but a second tree grafted from the original exists in the park.